MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/audiences.md

 From the audiences tab, select the necessary conditions to create your segment (both custom and device properties), and save your segment.
 You can later on use this segment when sending a notification.
 Another way to create an audience, is when selecting the Audience as a target in the send notification flow.

+## Limits

+- The maximum number of audiences that can be created per app is 5.
+If you would like to create more than 5 audiences (up to 200), select the "Advanced" option in your billing plan settings.
+- There is a maximum of 60 properties that you can define per app.